 IS: The government has withdrawn its bill which would have raised the retirement age gradually to 70 years by 2041.

 JP: The retirement age of the national pension (without reductions) is 65 years.
-The retirement age of the earnings-related pension will rise for both men and women to 65 years by 2030.
+The retirement age of the earnings-related pension will rise for men to 65 years by 2025 and for women to 65 years by 2030.

 CA: Retirement age of the old-age pension (without reductions).
 Flexible retirement age for the earnings-related pension: 60-70 years, and for the national pension 65-70 years.